Let’s get one thing straight:

 Beauchamp’s eyes are opened to a harsher realism when he encounters Little Bill Daggett, abandoning Bob to begin documenting Little Bill’s philosophies on violence and “bad men.”
 Ultimately, Beauchamp comes upon William Munny, who personified the ideal that Little Bill spoke of, and for whom the legendary tales spoke truth (the cool-headed gunman who could overcome superior odds; the truly “bad man,” “cold as the snow with no weak nerve nor fear”).
 In Munny, Beauchamp at last witnesses the Real West, far more brutal and unclassifiable than he dared realize.

-The attraction to Clint’s characters is towards their penchant for righting wrongs directly and judiciously.
+We are attracted to Clint’s characters for righting wrongs directly and judiciously.
 In UNFORGIVEN and in Clint’s previous movie, the much-panned THE ROOKIE, he shoots a man directly in the face; in ABSOLUTE POWER, he injects a lethal substance into an assassin who attempts to kill his daughter (when the assassin pleads mercy, Clint’s reply, “I’m fresh out”); Dirty Harry’s credo was also full frontal assault – Clint’s characters have never had any compunction over justice without honor (false or perceived).

 This was an aspect of his characters that John Wayne found hard to stomach, once writing to Clint and lambasting the hypocritical, greedy, apathetic townspeople in HIGH PLAINS DRIFTER, whom he felt did not represent the true spirit of the American pioneer.
 Wayne, being a product of an earlier era – the romanticized west – also objected to “that kid’s” (referring to Clint) modus operandi of shooting unarmed men or shooting men in the back.